ADHD Limerence: I Develop Feelings Quickly

 Is limerence connected to ADHD?

-People with ADHD often partake in dopamine-seeking behaviors, as theorists believe this condition often involves dopamine deficiency.
+People with ADHD often partake in dopamine-seeking behaviors, as theorists believe ADHD often involves dopamine deficiency.
 Relationships can be a significant source of dopamine.
 Fixating on a limerent object of affection may lead to an obsessive and recurrent pattern of believing one must act a certain way to achieve the other person’s attention, potentially releasing more dopamine.

 Hyperfocus on a relationship can also lead a person to abandon other areas of their life, such as work and other relationships, to attend to their feelings for the person they love.

-Someone with limerence may spend significant amounts of time focused on their crush or partner.
+Someone with ADHD limerence may spend significant amounts of time focused on their crush or partner.
 They may scroll through their social media profiles frequently, constantly ask for reassurance, make or buy hundreds of gifts, write long messages, and want to spend most of their time with the object of their affection.

 People with ADHD may also be prone to maladaptive daydreaming and creating fantasies about the person they love.
 They may think frequently about the type of relationship they’d like to have with the individual, even if that relationship is not currently the reality.
 They may become so enmeshed in this fantasy that they start to believe it is real and experience emotional pain when they realize it isn’t.

-Why does limerence occur?
+Why does ADHD limerence occur?

 • Extreme fear of and preoccupation with the idea of abandonment